START-Hack/UNCCD_STARTHACK24/README.md

 - Develop an innovative, interactive visualization product to present the scale of the problem of land degradation in Brazil and present data effectively:
   - There are no constraints on the solution type but it has to be technological and interactive such as an app, website, or dashboard.
   - Ensure the inclusion of features that enhance user engagement and understanding.
-  - Ensure accuracy of data and results presented (see data sections below).
+  - Work on improving the accuracy of your detection model (see Hackathon Challenges section below).

 - The aim of this final product is to:
   1. Accurately represent the extent of wildfire degradation in Brazil.